-The lower blade guard on the circular saw is there for the operator's protection and safety.
+The lower blade guard (I) on the circular saw is there for the operator's protection and safety.
 Do not alter it for any reason.

-If the blade guard becomes damaged or if the blade begins to run slowly or sluggishly, DO NOT operate the saw until the damaged part has been repaired or replaced.
+If the lower blade guard becomes damaged or if the blade begins to run slowly or sluggishly, DO NOT operate the saw until the damaged part has been repaired or replaced.
 ALWAYS leave the guard in its correct operating position when using the saw.

-▲ DANGER: When sawing through a workpiece, the lower blade guard does not cover the blade on the underside of the workpiece.
+DANGER: When sawing through a workpiece, the lower blade guard does not cover the blade on the underside of the workpiece.
 Since the blade is exposed on the underside of the workpiece, ALWAYS keep hands and fingers away from the cutting area.
 Serious injury will result if any part of the body comes into contact with the moving blade.

-WARNING: To avoid possible serious injury, never use the saw when the guard is not operating correctly.
+WARNING: To avoid possible serious injury, never use the saw when the lower blade guard is not operating correctly.
 Check the lower blade guard for correct operation before each use.
-The guard is operating correctly when it moves freely and instantly returns to the closed position.
+The lower blade guard is operating correctly when it moves freely and instantly returns to the closed position.
 If the saw is dropped, check the lower blade guard and bumper for damage at all depth settings before using it.

-If the lower blade guard does not snap closed at any time, disconnect the saw from the power supply.
-Exercise the lower guard by using the blade-guard lever to move it rapidly back and forth from the full open position to the closed position several times.
-This will often restore the guard to its normal operating condition.
+If the lower blade guard does not snap closed at any time, remove the battery pack from the saw.
+Exercise the lower blade guard by using the blade-guard lever (H) to move it rapidly back and forth from the full open position to the closed position several times.
+This will usually restore the guard to its normal operating condition.
 If this does not correct a slow or sluggishly closing lower guard, do not use the saw.
 Take it to an authorized service technician for repair.